Vested vs INDmoney vs IBKR vs Rovia: best US stock platform for Indians

 For investors with a long horizon and growing portfolios, a common pattern:

-- Year 1–2: start on Vested or INDmoney.
+- Year 1-2: start on Vested, INDmoney, or Rovia depending on whether you have RSUs to consolidate.
 Learn the LRS/Schedule FA cycle.
 Get comfortable.

-- Year 3+, deploying ₹25 lakh+/year: open an IBKR account in parallel.
+- Year 3+, deploying Rs 25 lakh+/year: open an IBKR account in parallel.
 Use IBKR for new deployments.
-Leave existing positions on the Indian platform (transferring shares is non-trivial).
+Leave existing positions on the Indian platform.

 You end up with assets at both brokers.
 Schedule FA includes both.
 Slightly more reporting, much lower ongoing FX cost.